Never Risk More Than 2% Per Each Trade

 • Last Updated:

-A good per trade risk management plan clearly defines the following:
+A good per-trade risk management plan clearly defines the following:

-• The trade’s capital outlay.
-You must know how much trading capital it will take to properly execute a trade before diving into the forex market.
+• The trade’s capital outlay: You must know how much trading capital it will take to properly execute a trade before diving into the forex market.

-• The trade’s potential realized P&L. In this way, each trade may be executed according to prudent money management principles.(More on that in a minute!)
+• The trade’s potential realized P&L: Each trade may be executed according to prudent money management principles (More on that in a minute!).

 What is Money Management?

 Money management is the process of monitoring the impact of financial transactions.
 This means many different things, as individuals, corporations, banks, and even governments actively manage their finances.
-If they don’t, then insolvency and bankruptcy aren’t too far away!
+If they don’t, insolvency and bankruptcy aren’t too far away!

-Regardless of whether one is investing, swing trading, or day trading currencies, money management is the study of capital inflows and outflows.
+Whether one is investing, swing trading, or day trading currencies, money management is the study of capital inflows and outflows.
 Money comes in when you succeed and out when you fail; that’s all there is to it.

 Get the Most From Your Money